-Each Reserve Component is made up primarily of part-timers (traditional reservists and National Guard members) who are only paid for the days that they serve or train to serve, and that is why the Reserve Components are a great deal for the taxpayer.
-The cost of a part-timer is a small fraction of the cost of a full-time service member.
+A Reserve Component is a great deal for our country, fiscally, because traditional Reservists and National Guard members are only paid for those days when they serve or train to serve.
+The cost of a traditional Reservist or Guard member is less than 20% of the cost of a full-time active duty service member.